stream_proxy

 stream, server

-Enables or disables passing of the server name through TLS Server Name Indication extension (SNI, RFC 6066) when establishing a connection with the proxied server.
+Enables or disables passing the server name set by the proxy_ssl_name directive via the Server Name Indication TLS extension (SNI, RFC 6066) while establishing a connection with the proxied server.

 proxy_ssl_session_reuse#